Science hero

 We seek to expand our understanding of a more diverse set of religious and spiritual exercises by funding research on exercises that have hitherto been overlooked by rigorous empirical research.
 We are interested in projects that seek to establish causal links between the practice of religious and spiritual exercises and a range of states and outcomes associated with human flourishing; and projects that will elucidate moderators and mediators that can potentially inform innovative applications of spiritual exercises to promote human flourishing in both traditional and non-traditional contexts.
 Innovative applications may include novel designs of spiritual exercises, or new ways of practice that encourage greater uptake or enhance sustained engagement.

-WATCH: Have you ever felt collective effervescence — a heightened sense of unity and sacredness, often felt during group activities such as a sporting event, a concert, or a religious gathering?
+Have you ever felt collective effervescence — a heightened sense of unity and sacredness, often felt during group activities such as a sporting event, a concert, or a religious gathering?
 Social psychologist Shira Gabriel is studying this phenomenon via Koolulam, a social musical initiative centered around group singing events.
-Her TWCF funded research project explores how Koolulam's events impact spirituality, connection, acceptance, and wellbeing, and whether the link between these outcomes and group singing is mediated by collective effervescence.
+Her-TWCF funded research project explores how Koolulam's events impact spirituality, connection, acceptance, and wellbeing, and whether the link between these outcomes and group singing is mediated by collective effervescence.

 Featured Projects